 BHR or CHL # Type of Property Location Heritage Recognition Type and Description of Potential / Anticipated Impact Proposed Mitigation Measures BHR 16 Residence 45 Garner Road East, Ancaster Inventoried; City of Hamilton AEGD Windshield Survey (2021) Alternative 1 (Do nothing) & Alternative 2 (Amended network) No impacts anticipated at this time: The subject property is situated with a deep setback (65 m) from Garner Road East and is buffered by a 1950s subdivision on either side.
 Given this setback, no impacts are anticipated to result from the major 4-lane arterial road (Garner Road East) proposed to the south of the property.
-Alternative 1 (Do nothing) & Alte BHR 17 Place of Worship 70 Garner Road East, Ancaster; Ancaster Christian Reformed Church Inventoried, Volume 7A; Ancaster Elevated Water Reservoir Class EA CHRA (ASI, 2018) Alternative 1 (Do nothing) No impacts are anticipated.
+Alternative 1 (Do nothing) & Alternative 2 (Amended network) BHR 17 Place of Worship 70 Garner Road East, Ancaster; Ancaster Christian Reformed Church Inventoried, Volume 7A; Ancaster Elevated Water Reservoir Class EA CHRA (ASI, 2018) Alternative 1 (Do nothing) No impacts are anticipated.
 Alternative 2 (Amended network) Direct: A major 4-lane arterial road is proposed adjacent to the north side of the lot (Garner Road East).
 Property acquisition is expected as a result of the road widening.
 Indirect: Measured from the road corridor, the residence on the subject property is located within the 40m vibration buffer.
 Therefore, the potential for indirect impacts due to vibration is anticipated.
 Alternative 1 (Do nothing) None required.
-Alternative 2 (Amended network Property acquisition and vibratio avoided.
-If a portion of the property is acq (CHER) is recommended to eva Regulation 9/06.
-If the property i proposed to be directly adversel Heritage Impact Assessment (C specific mitigation measures.
-F reporting for the property, City consulted to ensure duplicativ the Ancaster Elevated Water F The impacts of vibrations may ne assessment to ensure there are resulting mitigation measures sh needed.
+Alternative 2 (Amended network) Property acquisition and vibration impacts on the subject property should be avoided.
+If a portion of the property is acquired, a Cultural Heritage Evaluation Report (CHER) is recommended to evaluate the property's CHVI using Ontario Regulation 9/06.
+If the property is determined to possess CHVI and is proposed to be directly adversely impacted by the road design, then a Cultural Heritage Impact Assessment (CHIA) is recommended to provide property-specific mitigation measures.
+Prior to undertaking any cultural heritage reporting for the property, City Heritage Planning staff should be consulted to ensure duplicative reporting is not prepared as a result of the Ancaster Elevated Water Reservoir Class EA.
+The impacts of vibrations may need to be determined through an engineering assessment to ensure there are no negative impacts to the resource.
+Any resulting mitigation measures should be implemented prior to construction, as needed.